kadamwhite/talks/2018/wceu/slides.md

 ???

+If we don't know what the code is intended to do, we have to read it twice: once to figure out what it's trying to do, and once to determine if the solution is good.

-We can suss much of this out from the code, but we're all faster at reading prose.
-Leaving them information is not just kind, it's critical to good team communication.
-Leaving things out just introduces back and forth, which can take days across time zones.
+A written explanation lets us skip that first pass and dive into the code better prepared.
+Better team communication saves everybody time; leaving things out just introduces back and forth, which can take days in a team distributed across time zones.

 Fleshing out PR's this much may feel like it's a waste of your time, but you're asking your colleagues to do the harder part: to stop what they are doing, and try to understand your code.